davidsntg/dawlysd.github.com/_posts/2022-03-01-service-principal-8-best-practices.md

 **Secrets must be generated for a short period (3-6months) and renewed periodically**.

-To simplify this renews for operational teams, here is an interesting approach for a given SP:
+Delivery teams (and not CCOE) can simplify the secret renewal operation by adopting below process for a given SP:
 * Store the SP credential in a Key Vault and define in Key Vault secret expiration date
 * All automation that use the SP must fetch the secret from the Key Vault
 * Create a small bot that will periodically regenerate SP secrets and update Key Vault SP secret based on expiration date